 It is estimated that over 170 million Indian children lack adequate care and protection.
 Many of these children are orphans, some have escaped from violent environments and some have simply got lost or separated from their parents at an early age.

 The Salaam Baalak Trust (SBT) in New Delhi was set up in 1989 with a goal of providing support to street and working children.
-Beginning with three staff working from an open air balcony at the railway station, today the Trust operates 10 residential centres and outreach programs, employs 97 staff and cares for over 5000 children every year.
-These children receive health care, counseling, education and nutrition and exposure to sports, creative activities, skill development and vocational training.
+Beginning with three staff working from an open-air balcony at the railway station, today the Trust operates 10 residential centres and outreach programs, employs 97 staff and cares for over 5000 children every year.
+These children receive health care, counselling, education and nutrition and exposure to sports, creative activities, skill development and vocational training.

 Ms Sharma says that 24,000 children have been through the organisation in the last 24 years.

 For many children, the streets were their only home until Salaam Baalak offered them a chance for a new life.
 Now fully trained as guides, these youngsters share their personal stories of freedom and survival as they take visitors on the "WALK into the street life of Delhi".
 Sponsorship from individuals, corporate sponsors and institutions enable this work to continue.
 In October 2011 CQUniversity signed an agreement with the Trust outlining the University's commitment to provide ongoing support through sponsorship of the "WALK" and the provision of scholarships for eligible students to attend a higher education institution in India. http://www.salaambaalaktrust.com/